UAE E-Invoicing 2026: Requirements, Deadlines & Cost | Fastlane Dubai

 UAE e-invoicing refers to the electronic creation, transmission, exchange, and storage of invoices in a structured digital format under the government's new Electronic Invoicing System (EIS).
 The framework is governed by Ministerial Decision No. 243 of 2025 and Ministerial Decision No. 244 of 2025, introduced by the UAE Ministry of Finance on 28 September 2025, with updated guidelines published in February 2026.

 Unlike PDF invoices or paper, a valid UAE e-invoice must be issued in the PINT-AE XML format, transmitted through a certified Accredited Service Provider (ASP), and reported to the Federal Tax Authority (FTA) via the Peppol-based 5-corner model.
-A PDF emailed to a customer is not a valid e-invoice — it must go through the structured EIS system.
+A PDF emailed to a customer is not a valid e-invoice.

 ⚠ Critical — Broader Than VAT

 UAE e-invoicing applies to any person conducting business in the UAE, regardless of VAT registration status.
-Businesses below the AED 375,000 VAT threshold — or not VAT-registered for any reason — are still subject to e-invoicing obligations unless specifically excluded under Article 4 of MD No. 243 of 2025.
+Businesses below the AED 375,000 VAT threshold are still subject to e-invoicing obligations unless specifically excluded under Article 4 of MD No. 243 of 2025.

 UUID: Universally Unique Identifier Explained